Master-Wangus/SpacialDSAEngine/projects/w.qua-project-1/README.txt

 KNOWN ISSUES:
 -----------
-- No visualization of collisions between objects
+- Sometimes the dragging of entities may stop or bug out.
+Move around and try again.
 - Camera movement speed doesn't account for low frame rates